foundling/tutorials/javascript/canjs/star_rating/README.md

 {{#each-book}}
 ````

+The nesting ensures that the `star-rating` component can be treated as a child component of `product-book`.
+There are a few things we need to add in order to send that one piece of information, the rating, to the parent book.
+But first, let's build the our first component, the book component.

 ### Building the Book Component

-Now, let's build out the `book` component in JavaScript.
 We'll do this by pulling in `can`, calling `can.Component.extend` and passing in an object literal that has four top-level properties, `tag`, `template`, `viewModel`, `events`.
 Only the first two are strictly necessary to instantiate a component, but lets leave the `viewModel` and `events` properties in for completeness.

 Open `book_gallery/app/components/book/book.js` and add the following code: